 The tools found in God Mode cover a number of everyday tasks, like adding and removing apps or user accounts, tinkering with disk partitions, creating System Restore points, or adjusting your power settings.
 God Mode on Windows 11 or 10 really lives up to its name.

 - How to turn on Windows 10 Dark Mode automatically

 - How to force quit in Windows

-Indeed, despite Microsoft's longstanding threat to remove the Control Panel from Windows, it's still available in the latest Windows 11 beta build.
-This means that God Mode still works in Windows 11 too, in the same way as in previous versions of Windows.
+Despite Microsoft's longstanding threat to remove the Control Panel from Windows, it's still available in Windows 11.
+This means that God Mode still works in Windows 11, just as it did in previous versions of Windows.

-In our guide below, we'll explain how to activate God Mode in Windows 10 and 11, and how to use it once enabled.
-There's no risk to turning on this hidden feature, other than also making it easier for other people to tweak your settings.
-So, if you've ever wanted to play god on your PC, here's how to go about it.
+In our guide below, we'll explain how to activate God Mode in Windows 11 and 10, and how to use it once it's enabled.
+There's no risk involved with turning on this hidden feature, other than also making it easier for other people to tweak your settings.
+So, if you've ever wanted to play God on your Windows PC, here's how to go about it.

 How to enable God Mode in Windows: Activate God Mode

 1. Right-click a blank area of your Windows desktop and move your mouse pointer down to New in the context menu.
 Choose Folder in the side menu that opens.